darkzeroman/dssg.github.io/_posts/2012-09-01-same-old-shit.markdown

 ---
 layout: post
-title: The Myth of Perfect - Let's see what happens when long titles
+title: The Myth of Perfect
 ---

 <div class="row">